 These headphones are compatible with the SteelSeries Engine companion software.
 It's easy to use and offers support for functions like a graphic EQ, audio presets, mic volume adjustment, changing the length of their auto-off timer, and enabling surround sound.

-The SteelSeries Arctis 9's Bluetooth connectivity is decent.
-They don't offer multi-device pairing solely via Bluetooth, but you can connect to your PC with their USB dongle and stream media via Bluetooth from your phone at the same time, unlike non Bluetooth-compatible alternatives like the ROCCAT Elo 7.1 Air Wireless.
+The SteelSeries Arctis 9's Bluetooth connectivity is great.
+They don't offer multi-device pairing solely via Bluetooth, but you can connect to your PC with their USB dongle and stream media via Bluetooth from your phone at the same time, unlike non-Bluetooth-compatible alternatives like the ROCCAT Elo 7.1 Air Wireless.
 Their latency on iOS and Android mobile devices is low enough to make them suitable for watching videos without significant audio delay.
 Since apps and devices compensate differently for latency, your real-world experience may vary.

 These headphones deliver good non-Bluetooth wireless connectivity.
 When using their USB transmitter, their latency is low enough to use them for gaming without experiencing significant audio delay.